 When you operate in a state of fear or stress for a long time, your cortisol (stress hormone) levels rise and continue to be high at night.
 This weakens your immune system's "nighttime security" and decreases your defences against tumors or viruses.
 In turn, the immune system stops sending messenger cells (cytokines) which normally turn off your body's "daytime security".

 I have been working hard on this lately, as I have decided to refuse to worry.
 Every time I catch myself feeling anxious or tense, I ask myself what has set me off, what am I worrying about?
-Now when I identify the trigger, in that very moment I hand it over to God to take care of and I trust that all will be fine.
-Clearly, I do my part to remedy the situation where it's necessary and appropriate, but the majority of time that I spend worrying doesn't do anything to solve the situation, it's simply time spent worrying - which evokes my Fear response and threatens my health and well-being.
+Now when I identify the trigger, in that very moment I hand it over to God/Jesus to take care of and I trust that all will be fine.
+Clearly, I do my part to remedy the situation where it's necessary and appropriate, but the majority of time that I spend worrying doesn't do anything to solve the situation, it's simply time spent worrying - which evokes fear and threatens my health and well-being.

-4) Your body and mind use "feelings" or sensations such as hunger, neck or upper back tension, chills, fatigue, irritability or frustration as a way of signalling that something is wrong in your internal or external environment (p.
-20)
+4) Your body and mind use "feelings" or sensations such as hunger, neck or upper back tension, chills, fatigue, irritability or frustration as a way of signalling that something is wrong in your internal or external environment

 If your life is dominated by fear, stress and worry, in the words of Dr. Selhub "it's never too late to fix it".
 In my experience, fear and stress are wonderful signposts along your life's road that will help you redirect your life and turn it into a life that you love.
 Fear can be your friend, if you learn what it means, what to do with it, and how to transform it.